trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The fifth argument to reqMktData specifies a regulatory snapshot request to US stocks and options.

 For stocks, there are individual exchange-specific market data  subscriptions necessary to receive streaming quotes.
-For instance, for  NYSE stocks this subscription is known as “Network A”, for ARCA/AMEX  stocks it is called “Network B” and for NASDAQ stocks it is “Network C”.
+For instance, for  NYSE stocks this subscription is known as Ã¢â‚¬Å“Network AÃ¢â‚¬Â, for ARCA/AMEX  stocks it is called Ã¢â‚¬Å“Network BÃ¢â‚¬Â and for NASDAQ stocks it is Ã¢â‚¬Å“Network CÃ¢â‚¬Â.
 Each subscription is added a la carte and has a separate market data  fee.

-Alternatively, there is also a “US Securities Snapshot  Bundle” subscription which does not provide streaming data but which  allows for real time calculated snapshots of US market NBBO prices.
+Alternatively, there is also a Ã¢â‚¬Å“US Securities Snapshot  BundleÃ¢â‚¬Â subscription which does not provide streaming data but which  allows for real time calculated snapshots of US market NBBO prices.
 By  setting the 5th parameter in the function EClient::reqMktData to **True**, a regulatory snapshot request can be made from the API.
 The returned  value is a calculation of the current market state based on data from  all available exchanges.

 **Important: Each regulatory snapshot made will incur a fee of 0.01 USD to the account.
 This applies to both live \*and\* paper accounts.**.
-If the monthly fee for regulatory snapshots reaches the price of a  particular ‘Network’ subscription, the user will automatically be  subscribed to that Network subscription for continuous streaming quotes  and charged the associated fee for that month.
+If the monthly fee for regulatory snapshots reaches the price of a  particular Ã¢â‚¬ËœNetworkÃ¢â‚¬â„¢ subscription, the user will automatically be  subscribed to that Network subscription for continuous streaming quotes  and charged the associated fee for that month.
 At the end of the month  the subscription will be terminated.
 Each listing exchange will be  capped independently and will not be combined across listing exchanges.

 Requesting regulatory snapshots is subject to pacing limitations: